elyra-ai/elyra/docs/source/user_guide/pipelines.md

 ### Exporting a pipeline

 When you export a pipeline Elyra only prepares it for later execution, but does not upload it to the Kubeflow Pipelines or Apache Airflow server.
 Export performs two tasks.
-It packages dependencies for generic components and uploads them to cloud storage and it generates pipeline code for the target runtime.
+It packages dependencies for generic components and uploads them to cloud storage, and it generates pipeline code for the target runtime.

 Before you can export a pipeline on Kubeflow Pipelines or Apache Airflow you must create a [`runtime configuration`](runtime-conf.md).
 A runtime configuration contains information about the target environment, such as server URL and credentials.